Teachers' Day: NUT seeks 'ideal remuneration' for teachers | TODAY.NG

-The Secretary General, NUT, Dr. Mike Ike-Ene, made the call in an interview with the News Agency of Nigeria in Abuja on Thursday against the backdrop of the celebration of World Teachers’ Day.
+The Secretary General, NUT, Dr Mike Ike-Ene, made the call in an interview with the News Agency of Nigeria (NAN) in Abuja on Thursday against the backdrop of the celebration of World Teachers’ Day.

-Ike-Ene said that if properly remunerated and promptly paid, teachers would be motivated to give their best toward nation building.

 “So a way to encourage the teacher and to improve their status is by ensuring that no teacher is owed salary for the work they have done well.